+How to calculate

-INDICATOR 5 PROPORTION OF ADULTS WHO EXPERIENCED LIQUIDITY DISTRESS IN THE LAST YEAR Relevance This indicator is based on the frequency of liquidity distress, which refers to a person or household being unable to meet their regular expenses from their regular income and thus having to draw on other devices to meet their expenses or fail to meet their expenses.
+Deleveres This indicates is based on the forest one of limitate, distance, which are to a second INDICATOR 5 PROPORTION OF ADULTS WHO EXPERIENCED LIQUIDITY DISTRESS IN THE LAST YEAR

+This indicator is based on the frequency of liquidity distress, which refers to a person or household being unable to meet their regular expenses from their regular income and thus having to draw on other devices to meet their expenses or fail to meet their expenses.
 Where people use other devices to make ends meet, this can highlight the success or failure of the financial sector to assist with liquidity distress.

 Measuring the incidence of liquidity distress provides policy insights on the vulnerability of the population, as the financial choices people make to balance income and expenses can have long-lasting consequences for the attainment of other financial needs.

-Insights on the link between financial service usage and liquidity outcomes can be gained by mapping liquidity distress incidence against the results of Indicators 2 and 3 on the device portfolio 56 .
-How to calculate Severe distress: number of adults who experienced more than one month of liquidity distress in the last year as % of Total number of adults Some distress: number of adults who experienced one month of liquidity distress in the last year as % of Total number of adults No distress: number of adults who experienced no months of liquidity distress in the last year as % of Total number of adults In reporting this indicator, aggregate those experiencing some and severe distress.
+Insights on the link between financial service usage and liquidity outcomes can be gained by mapping liquidity distress incidence against the results of Indicators 2 and 3 on the device portfolio56.

+Severe distress: number of adults who experienced more than one month of liquidity distress in the last year as % of as % of Total number of adults

+Some distress: number of adults who experienced one month of liquidity distress in the last year as % of Total number of adults

+Total number of adults

+No distress: number of adults who experienced no months of liquidity distress in the last year

+In reporting this indicator, aggregate those experiencing some and severe distress.
 However, for deeper insights, disaggregate the findings into those with no liquidity distress, those with some liquidity distress and those with severe distress.

 Map results against responses to device portfolio choices for liquidity (Indicator 2) for those with no distress, and data on how liquidity shortfalls were met for those with some or severe distress, to infer insights on links between financial device portfolio and liquidity outcomes.

 An alternative measure is the proportion of adults who experienced liquidity distress in the last three months.
 This provides a more recent measure, but in contexts where income is seasonal, this may introduce a bias.
 Thus, we chose to phrase the indicator "in the last year".

 Frequency Annual survey Data source Demand-side survey